1. Home

 Over the past year, FDA has met with several targeted stakeholders from industry, consumer, and health professional groups to gather input on the published allergen threshold data and to identify data gaps and scientific needs for establishing or applying thresholds.
 The sessions yielded valuable insights regarding the use of risk assessments and allergen thresholds.

-Subsequently, we are hosting this virtual public meeting with all stakeholders to help inform next steps and develop strategies for applying allergen thresholds to benefit public health.
-While this public meeting will focus on food allergen thresholds for the major food allergens in the U.S., the concepts and strategies developed from this event may be considered as we address other food allergies and intolerances in the future.
+Subsequently, we hosted this virtual public meeting with all stakeholders to help inform next steps and develop strategies for applying allergen thresholds to benefit public health.
+While this public meeting focused on food allergen thresholds for the major food allergens in the U.S., the concepts and strategies developed from this event may be considered as we address other food allergies and intolerances in the future.

 Participants may choose to read some of the reading materials below for additional information and background regarding some of the topics discussed during the first day presentations and panels on February 18, 2026.